-Xubuntu uses Xfce desktop environment.
-It’s an old desktop environment and provides you basic desktop customization options.
-It might not be as good looking as Ubuntu Unity but it certainly doesn’t look too bad or too old.
+Xubuntu uses the Xfce desktop environment.
+It’s an old desktop environment and provides you with basic desktop customization options.
+It might not be as good looking as some versions, but it certainly doesn’t look too bad or too old.

-Moreover, it is suited for systems with low configuration.
-Even if you have a system of 1 GB RAM, it will be fine with Xubuntu.
+Moreover, it’s well suited for systems with low configurations.
+Even if you have a system with 1 GB of RAM, it will be fine with Xubuntu.

-Like Xubuntu, Lubuntu also caters to the need of lower end system.
-It uses LXDE which is a lightweight, power efficient desktop environment.
-If you are coming from Windows XP, you’ll have a similar feel to it.
+Like Xubuntu, Lubuntu also caters to the needs of lower-end systems.
+It uses LXDE, which is a lightweight, power-efficient desktop environment.
+If you are coming from Windows XP, it’ll have a similar feel.

-Lubuntu is the lightest among them all.
-Even if you have a system with less than 1 GB RAM, Lubuntu will handle it.
+Lubuntu is the lightest of them all.
+Even if you have a system with less than 1 GB of RAM, Lubuntu will handle it.
 It manages power efficiently so your system doesn’t overheat that often.

-On the downside, I don’t think Lubuntu is a modern looking system.
-You’ll have to compromise on the looks here.
+As for drawbacks, I don’t think Lubuntu is a modern-looking system.
+You’ll have to compromise on looks here.